|Location:||Westmoreland County, Virginia|

 - Faunal material was entered according to the “non-specialist” protocols (see Faunal manual for more information).

-- Numerous fragments of conglomerate were found throughout the West Yard.
+- Numerous fragments of conglomerate were found throughout the East Garden.
 This “ferricrete” or ferruginous sandstone most often consists of iron and quartz.
-These naturally-occurring stones are likely from localized outcroppings of ferricrete on the Stratford plantation and elsewhere on the Northern Neck of Virginia.
-However, this conglomerate was used in the historic period for foundations, walls, chimneys, and headstone markers.
-Ferricrete in the West Yard did not show signs of wear, reuse, or other modification and therefore were cataloged as Form “Pebble” or “Cobble” (depending on size), Category “Composite,” and Material “Iron” and/or “Quartz.”
+These naturally-occurring stones (also known as bog iron) are likely from localized outcroppings of ferricrete on the Stratford plantation and elsewhere on the Northern Neck of Virginia.
+This conglomerate was used in the historic period for foundations, walls, chimneys, and headstone markers.
+Cultural uses can be established using the size of the fragment and the context of the assemblage.
+Because all of the ferricrete/bog iron recovered from Stratford was pebble or cobble-sized, did not show signs of wear, reuse, or other modification, and none of the contexts it was found in indicated it was used culturally, it was not entered into the database.

 Things you should know about the Site Map

-- 0,0 (origin) for the West Yard is located at the northwest corner of the main house.
+- 0,0 (origin) for the East Garden is located at the northwest corner of the main house.

 - Map measurements are in feet and tenths of feet.

-In order to create a uniform feature number system across all years and excavators at West Yard, DAACS staff assigned feature numbers using an F-prefix that precedes the number (e.g. F01 is Feature 1).
+In order to create a uniform feature number system across all years and excavators at East Garden, DAACS staff assigned feature numbers using an F-prefix that precedes the number (e.g. F01 is Feature 1).

 Feature groups are sets of features whose spatial arrangements indicate they were part of a single structure (e.g. structural postholes, subfloor pits, and hearth) or landscape element (e.g. postholes that comprise a fenceline).
 Feature Groups assigned by DAACS have a FG-prefix, which precedes the number (i.e. FG01 equals Feature Group 1).
-Feature Groups were not assigned by the original excavators of West Yard.
+No Feature Groups were assigned for East Garden either by excavators or DAACS staff.

 The use of common analytical methods is designed to increase comparability among phases at different sites.
 The methods, any changes we made to those methods that are specific to the site, and the phase assignments our methods produce are summarized below.
 DAACS encourages users of Archive data to help explore improvements to our methods.

 For some sites, the original excavators developed intra-site chronologies and, where these exist, they are described on the Background page for the site.
-In the case of Stratford Hall’s West Yard, the principal investigators did not develop a chronology for the site.
+In the case of Stratford Hall’s East Garden, the principal investigators did not develop a chronology for the site.
 The DAACS chronology presented here is the only current chronology for the site.

 DAACS Seriation Method